PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-09 10:53:55
+Last updated: 2024-04-09 10:54:30
-Random Quote: There's proving and there's knowing. -  Bill Oakley
+Random Quote: The Universe is Random.
+Not Inevitable.
+It's simple Chaos. - Walter White